 Moreglans Old Age Home

-On Valentine’s day we took cupcakes to Môreglans old age home to fill their day with sweetness and love.
-The management of the old age home took care of the entertainment which included lively music and good conversation.
+On Valentine’s day, we took cupcakes to Môreglans old age home to fill their day with sweetness and love.
+The management of the old age home took care of the entertainment which included live music and good conversation.

 Yusuf Dadoo Children’s Ward

 We visited the children’s ward of Yusuf Dadoo Hospital.
 We handed every little patient a backpack full of surprises as well as a blanket and a toy.
 We did not forget the parents and spoiled them with KFC.
 Everybody enjoyed the afternoon and it was our privilege to help the patients and parents forget about their aches and pains for a while.
 The practice also gave the hospital a DVD player as well as DVDs to keep the little patients busy while they are recovering.